TABLE OF CONTENTS

 2. The "Welcome to the Impero Installer" setup wizard is displayed.

 3. Click on "Continue".

-4. The Installer will display which disk it will install to and how much disk space it will use.
-Click "Install" to begin the installation process.
+4. The Installer displays which disk it will install to and how much disk space it will use.
+Click on "Install" to begin the installation process.

 5. The installer now prompts for the username and password of the local administrator account.
 Enter these credentials and click on "Install Software".

 6. Once the installation has been completed you are prompted to accept the "System Events" permission.
 This allows Backdrop to remotely log out the user from the device.
 Click on "OK" to this message.

 7. Now that installation has been completed, click on "Close" on the Installer wizard.

 8. The school code registration form automatically appears once the macOS client has started running.

 9. Enter the school code the device is provisioning against and click on "Next".